jacobvarner/hoops-jacobvarner/_posts/2020-11-14-2020-2021-sec-basketball-team-previews-mississippi-state-bulldogs.md

 tags: [Mississippi State, Preseason]
 time_to_read: 5 minutes
 description: A detailed look at the Mississippi State Bulldogs heading into the 2020-2021 college basketball season including game-by-game predictions, a statistical team overview, newcomers, and a projected depth chart.
+image: "/images/post-images/2020-2021-sec-basketball-team-previews-mississippi-state-bulldogs.png"
 ---

 It is never a good sign when eight different players leave the program, and it's an even worse sign when only one of them was a graduating senior.
 That's exactly what Ben Howland and Mississippi State are coming off of in a year where rebuilding a team will likely be even harder due to the pandemic that's been going on since March.
 If Mississippi State had managed to return Nick Weatherspoon, Robert Woodard, and Reggie Perry, they might be one of the favorites to finish near the top of the SEC.

 Instead, they only return a handful of players including Abdul Adu, D.J.
 Stewart, and Iverson Molinar.
-While the three each played in every game last season, and there are some other key pieces joining the team, none of it makes up for all the talent that the Bulldogs have lost and I don't think it'll be a good year in Starkville.
+While the three played in every game last season, and some other key pieces are joining the team, none of it makes up for all the talent that the Bulldogs have lost and I don't think it'll be a good year in Starkville.

 Mississippi State managed to finish fourth in the SEC last season before the SEC Tournament was canceled, but they might wind up on the exact opposite side of the standings this year and are going into the season looking like one of the worst teams in the league.
 Maybe Ben Howland will show off an ability to find diamonds in the rough with one or two of his 3-star prospects, but I wouldn't count on this being anything more than a rough rebuilding year for the Bulldogs.